rjust/defects4j/README.md

 | Time            | joda-time                  |       26       | 1-20,22-27          | 21                      |

 \* Due to behavioral changes introduced under Java 8, some bugs are no longer reproducible.
-These bugs have been removed from the commit-db, but their metadata is still available in the project directory.
-As publications using Defects4J artifacts refer to bugs by their specific bug id, we do not re-number active bug ids of existing bugs.
+These bugs have been removed from `active-bugs.csv`, but their metadata is retained in the project directory, and they can be accessed through `deprecated.bugs.csv`.
+As publications using Defects4J artifacts refer to bugs by their specific bug id, we do not re-number the active bug ids.

 The bugs
 ---------------